dsimandl/teamsurmandl/README.md

 4. Real time updates for blog posts
 5. 404 Page
 6. Tests!
+7. Enter images into media folder based on date (GoDjango)
+8. Ajax for some posts?
-7. Take a look at django-cms....
+9. Take a look at django-cms....
+10. Create heroku deployment scripts with fabric (GoDjango and http://www.realpython.com/blog/python/migrating-your-django-project-to-heroku/#.UvumK_be6gl)
-8. Try django-waffle for app display options
+11. Try django-waffle for app display options